 4) UberEats

-The design team at UberEats follows a committed approach to Design Thinking by combining advanced technology with the pleasure of dining.
-They prioritise understanding their users' experiences by organising “The Walkabout Program”, a quarterly event where designers immerse themselves in a city's culture to learn about its transportation, delivery, restaurant industry, and food culture.
+The design team at UberEats follows a committed approach to Design Thinking vs Agile by combining advanced technology with the pleasure of dining.
+They prioritize understanding their users' experiences by organizing “The Walkabout Program,” a quarterly event where designers immerse themselves in a city's culture to learn about its transportation, delivery, restaurant industry, and food culture.

 To maintain a user-driven approach, UberEats designers engage in rapid field testing, where they interview and prototype with key stakeholders such as restaurant workers, delivery drivers, and customers.
 Such innovative processes allow them to gather valuable feedback and continuously improve the product.